-- Up to 98 (alley-loaded) single-family attached dwelling units at a density of 10.5 units per acre. - Limits building height to 40 feet for Buildings A, B, C, D, N, and O, and 48 feet for all other buildings. - Proposes 2 access points onto Shorthorn Street. - Proposes an 8-foot sidewalk and 8-foot planting strip along District Drive and Shorthorn Street. - Proposes combination of the following exterior building materials: brick, natural stone (or its synthetic equivalent), stucco, cementitious siding, fiber cement (HardiPlank), vinyl and/or other materials approved by the Planning Director. - Usable porches, when provided, shall be covered and be at least 3 feet deep. - Limits attached dwelling units to a maximum of 6 units per building or fewer when fronting a public street. - Proposes a 50-foot Class C buffer (reduced 25% with a fence) along the north property line. - Proposes a 50-foot Class A buffer (reduced 25% with a fence) along the property line parallel Shorthorn Street. - Identifies 100-foot PCCO buffer and an isolated wetland on the site. - Identifies possible tree save area and possible water quality area.
+- Up to 98 95 (alley-loaded) single-family attached dwelling units at a density of 10.17 units per acre. - Limits building height to 40 feet for Buildings A, B, C, D, N, and O, and 48 feet for all other buildings. - Proposes 2 access points onto Shorthorn Street. - Proposes an 8-foot sidewalk and 8-foot planting strip along District Drive and Shorthorn Street. - Proposes combination of the following exterior building materials: brick, natural stone (or its synthetic equivalent), stucco, cementitious siding, fiber cement (HardiPlank), vinyl and/or other materials approved by the Planning Director. - Usable porches, when provided, shall be covered and be at least 3 feet deep. - Limits attached dwelling units to a maximum of 6 units per building or fewer when fronting a public street. - Notes all private alleys will meet the minimum horizontal and vertical design requirements. - Replaces existing northeast ADA ramps at the intersection of District Drive and Shorthorn Street if deemed non-compliant with PROWAG standards. - Proposes a 50-foot Class C buffer (reduced 25% with a fence) along the north property line. - Proposes a 50-foot Class A buffer (reduced 25% with a fence) along the property line parallel portion of Shorthorn Street and across the street from acreage zoned I-2(CD) (general industrial, conditional). - Identifies 100-foot PCCO buffer and an isolated wetland on the site. - Identifies possible tree save area and possible water quality area. - Notes that if provided, amenities for "Possible Open Space A" will include, but are not limited to, seating, walks, and enhanced landscape.
+If provided, "Possible Open Space A" will have a minimum area of 1,500 square feet.